Celestial Systematics

 Libra indulgence considers all viewpoints exhaustively in pursuit of fair judgment.
 The essence of this airy, movable vibration is one of intellectual initiative.

-Scorpio integrity upholds principles with unswerving confidence and passion, and resists being violated.
+Scorpio integrity upholds principles with unswerving confidence and passion, and resists being compromised.
 The essence of this watery, fixed vibration is one of spiritual strength.

 Sagittarius valor crusades wholeheartedly in free-spirited quests of truth and honor.
 The essence of this fiery, mutable vibration is one of moral character.